 Rockwell Collins is beefing up its exposure to commercial markets as US defence spending wanes.
 Commercial revenues stand to grow because of production of newer aircraft such as the Boeing 787 and Airbus A350.

 The company last year bought ARINC, a provider of systems that help airline pilots communicate, and has said that purchase will enable it to bolster aviation information management services.
 It formed a new segment for such services that had USD$146 million in sales in the just-completed quarter.

-In recent years, Rockwell Collins has exited some sectors of defense.
+In recent years, Rockwell Collins has exited some sectors of defence.
 On Tuesday, it said it was selling a satellite communications business formerly known as Datapath that mainly caters to military customers.